Saber Rider and the Star Sheriffs: Protagonists

-Bill, also called Colt, is introduced in the series as a bounty hunter on the trail of Vanquo, an Outrider spy.
+Colt is introduced in the series as a bounty hunter on the trail of Vanquo, an Outrider spy.
 Colt has an almost infallible accuracy with firearms and serves as the gunner on board Ramrod.
 His character is depicted as somewhat of a loner, but also as an outrageous flirt; he flirts with nearly every woman he meets.
 His parents were attacked and presumably killed by Outriders just after Colt left to join a traveling rodeo.
 This event prompted him to become a bounty hunter.

 For personal transportation and solo battles he uses a blue and white one-man spaceship he calls the "Bronco Buster."
 In Sei Jūshi Bismarck, the character comes from the United States, therefore a US flag is seen as a patch on his armored uniform; the design of the armor's helmet incorporates a simulation of a "ten-gallon hat."

 He is voiced by Townsend Coleman.